transentis/bptk_py/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```

+The plotting API works almost the same way as for ``plot_scenarios``.
+The only difference is that we use a ``widgetDecorator`` class to build the widgets and modify the specified constants and time ranges.
+It calls the ``plot_scenarios(...)`` method on every widget change.

 ## Override the configuration
 The configuration file contains some standard settings such as relative paths where BPTK_Py looks for scenarios and simulation models.
 It also stores the style settings for the plots.
 If you wish to override these settings, you can do so:
 ```
 import BPTK_Py.config.config as config